microsoft/ignite-learning-paths-training-ops/deployment/README.md

 # Tailwind OPS LP Deployment

+## Azure Subscription

+If you are presenting the demonstrations live you will need to access the Azure Portal, which requires an Azure account.
+If you have not done so already, [sign up for free here](https://portal.azure.com).

 ## Provider registration

 The Tailwind Traders application uses many Azure services.
 In some cases, if a service has not yet been used in your subscription, a provider registration may be needed.
 The following commands will ensure your subscription is capable of running the Tailwind Traders application.